Girlguiding is a member of World Association of Girl Guides and Girl Scouts (WAGGGS) - the largest women's organisation in the world

 - Your completed application form.

 You should send these to [email protected] at least two weeks before the application deadline.
 We will then look over your GO record to ensure that you are an active member and have completed the relevant recruitment checks.
+We'll also check the FCO travel guidance for the country you wish to visit/volunteer in.
 If we have any questions we'll be in touch.
 Provided that there are no issues, we'll then send your Girlguiding endorsement back to you in time for you to meet the application deadline.

 We will only endorse active members of Girlguiding who are volunteering or attending an event ran by: